hth313/boost41/doc/misc.rst

 register.
 This is the same number that you would see when standing at end of program memory.
 In the past this function has sometimes been called ``FREE?``, but it has been renamed here to make it less confusing.
-The question mark normally means that we optionally skip a program step.
+The question mark often means that we optionally skip a program step.

 COMPILE